-Gosh Cosmetics have really been kicking ass with their vegan products, lately.
+Gosh Copenhagen Cosmetics have really been kicking ass with their vegan products lately.
 When I first went vegan over two years ago, finding out which beauty products I could or couldn’t use was excruciating, and moreover, there was nobody to ask!
 Only extensive Google searching would give me answers, and even then I couldn’t be sure of a source.

 I wore this foundation almost every day for months (yeah, that’s how long one bottle lasts!) and it never felt claggy or dry.
 Even working 12 hour shifts behind a busy, steamy bar didn’t see it patchy like most foundations go under pressure – instead, it gently faded.
-(I mean, I know it would be better if there were a foundation that just stayed put but I think satan would ice-skate to work first).
+(I mean, I know it would be better if there were a foundation that just stayed put, but I have yet to find one).
 It’s also made without perfumes or parabens making it ideal for sensitive skin, and contains argan oil which is great for staying hydrated and keeping spots at bay!

 I would highly recommend this product to anyone with combination skin; it’s moisturising but not oily, and matte but not drying.
 The perfect combo!
 In addition it has an SPF of 10, which is perfect for every day use here in the UK.
 (Apart from on particularly sunny days.
 Don’t forget your sunscreen, folks.)

-I’d Pair It With…
+I’d Pair Gosh #FoundationDrops It With…

 Back when I first got this I bought it with the Illuminating Primer Plus Skin Perfector and the two go together amazingly.
 I’d always recommend using a primer and foundation from the same brand because they’re often made to complement one another.
 Saying that, I don’t usually use a primer (I’m trying to cut down my daily makeup routine) and save this combo for special occasions.
 I also don’t think this product needs a powder over the top; it has a matte finish but, like I said, isn’t at all drying.
 It’s a winning combination, I can’t lie – there’s a reason I wore it for 4 months straight!